-A machine trust account is a samba user account owned by a computer.
-The account password acts as the shared secret for secure communication with the Domain Controller.
+The password of a machine trust account acts as the shared secret for secure communication with the Domain Controller.
 This is a security feature to prevent an unauthorized machine with the same NetBIOS name from joining the domain and gaining access to domain user/group accounts.
-Hence a Windows 9x host is never a true member of a domain because it does not posses a machine trust account, and thus has no shared secret with the DC.
+Windows NT and 2000 clients use machine trust accounts, but Windows 9x clients do not.
+Hence, a Windows 9x client is never a true member of a domain because it does not possess a machine trust account, and thus has no shared secret with the domain controller.

-On a Windows NT PDC, these machine trust account passwords are stored in the registry.
-A Samba PDC stores these accounts in the same location as user LanMan and NT password hashes (currently smbpasswd).
-However, machine trust accounts only possess and use the NT password hash.
+A Windows PDC stores each machine trust account in the Windows Registry.
+A Samba PDC, however, stores each machine trust account in two parts, as follows:

-Because Samba requires machine accounts to possess a UNIX uid from which an Windows NT SID can be generated, all of these accounts must have an entry in /etc/passwd and smbpasswd.
-Future releases will alleviate the need to create /etc/passwd entries.
+- A Samba account, stored in the same location as user LanMan and NT password hashes (currently smbpasswd).
+The Samba account possesses and uses only the NT password hash. - A corresponding Unix account, typically stored in /etc/passwd.
+(Future releases will alleviate the need to create /etc/passwd entries.)

-There are two means of creating machine trust accounts.
+There are two ways to create machine trust accounts: